 Romina Boccia, a leading fiscal and economic expert at The Heritage Foundation, focuses on government spending and the national debt.
-She is Heritage’s Grover M. Hermann research fellow in federal budgetary affairs and deputy director of the think tank’s Roe Institute for Economic Policy Studies.
+She is the director of the Grover M. Hermann Center.

 Boccia’s research and writing centers on controlling government spending and waste, eliminating corporate welfare and reforming Social Security.